mjj6411770/nie_toolbox_shared/README.md

 ## To start in /test_detailed

-Inside the "/test_detailed" directory, there are two files in the .m format.
-The first one, "SignalAnalysis," is the algorithm that enables NIE data analysis, while the second .m file, "Display.mlx," is a live editor file that permits to observe the results as they are generated.
+The directory "/test_detailed" contains two files in the .m format.
+The first one, "SignalAnalysis," is the algorithm that enables NIE data analysis, while the second .m file, "Display.mlx," is a live editor file that permits observing the results as they are generated.
 Additionally, there are four .txt files containing the NIE and blank signals discussed in the manuscript.

 ## Importing the data